amyconroy/Wireworld/README.md

 This project uses neillncurses.h as a wrapper for ncurses, created by Neill Campbell.

 ## Disclaimer
 This work was submitted for the COMSM1201 Programming in C module at the University of Bristol.
-Please note that no student can use this work without my permission or attempt to pass this off as their own.
+Please note that no student can use this work without my permission or attempt to pass this work off as their own.